 Wrestling isn’t widely understood.
-It’s a unique art form that you understand and love or it’s a bunch of greased up dudes in their underwear pretending to be superheroes/villains while pretending to beat each other up.
+It’s a unique art form that you understand and love or it’s a bunch of greased up dudes in their underwear pretending to be superheroes/villains while acting like they’re beating each other up.
 In all honesty, neither group of people is wrong.
 For myself, my brothers, and my dad it’s been what has brought us back together more than holidays and birthdays.
 While others in my family have become more casual viewers, Dad and I continued our consistent love/hate relationship with wrestling.
 This isn’t a history of my experience with wrestling.
 The protagonist of this story is my dad, Mark Raven.
 Wrestling and I are just background players in the following stories.

 Mark Eric Raven was born on August 16, 1951 to Meryl & Kathleen Raven in Spearville, Kansas.
 He was soon joined by three younger brothers.
 Dad grew up a standout athlete that my Uncle Kevin can attest to.
 He enjoyed reading, Western movies and shows, sports, and music.
 Dad was a family man that would have seven kids over the course of two marriages.
 He was mostly soft spoken until he knew you.
 Then he would become a very funny and witty person who had no problem giving you shit.
 Having kids was the greatest thing he ever did with his life he would tell me and my siblings.
 He meant it too.
 The Old Man did everything for us.
 He truly loved us with his entire self and we loved him with ours.